abinit/abinit/doc/tutorial/spin.md

 You will work with a low [[ecut]] (=18Ha) and a small k-point grid (defined by [[ngkpt]]) of 4x4x4 Monkhorst-Pack grid.
-It is implicit that in *real life*, you should do a convergence test with respect to both [[ecut]] and [[ngkpt]] parameters and this is even more important with magnetism that involves low energy differences (e.g. one needs a minimal cut-off to exhibit magnetic effects).
+It is implicit that in *real life*, you should do a convergence test with respect to both [[ecut]] and [[ngkpt]] parameters and this is even more important with magnetism that involves low energy differences and small magnetization density values.

 This basic first example will compare two cases, one that do not take into account magnetism and one that take into account it (done through two datasets in the input, the dataset 1 does not include magnetism and dataset 2 includes it).
 We now look at the output file.
 In the magnetic case (dataset 2), the electronic density is split into two parts, the "Spin-up" and the "Spin-down" parts to which correspond different Kohn-Sham